dchampion/crypto/doc/NumberTheory.md

 However, combining some theorems and lemmas from above, we can identify very large, cryptographically suitable primes using an algorithm of logarithmic time complexity.
 Perhaps the most widely utilized of these is the [Miller&ndash;Rabin](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) algorithm, which in its accepted form was developed by Michael Rabin in 1980 (Rabin's variant is probabalistic, and builds on a deterministic version of the algorithm established by Gary Miller in 1976; hence _Miller&ndash;Rabin_ algorithm).

 A related algorithm is the [Fermat primality test](https://en.wikipedia.org/wiki/Fermat_primality_test), which is based on [Fermat's little theorem](#fermats-little-theorem).
-It is considered inferior to Miller&ndash;Rabin, however, due to the existence of pseudoprime numbers (also known as [_Carmichael_](https://en.wikipedia.org/wiki/Carmichael_number) numbers).
-Although rare, these numbers defeat the Fermat test.
+It is considered inferior to Miller&ndash;Rabin, however, due to the existence of pseudoprime numbers (also known as [_Carmichael_](https://en.wikipedia.org/wiki/Carmichael_number) numbers) which, although rare, defeat the Fermat test.

 ## Lemmas Used in The Miller&ndash;Rabin Algorithm